olliw42/mLRS-docu/docs/PARAMETERS.md

 #### Rx Diversity ####
 Diversity mode.
 Can be "enabled", "antenna1", "antenna2", "r:en, t:ant1", "r:en, t:ant2".

+The last two options allow for having receive diversity while choosing to transmit on a specific antenna.

 #### Rx Ch Order ####
 Channel order of the rc data emitted by the receiver.